 Core Conflict: Investors vs. Studio Teams

-Investors crave a big portfolio—more swings at a home run.
-Teams, though, drown in mediocrity, churning out half-baked ideas that dilute focus on winners.
+Investors want a big portfolio for more attempts at outsized returns.
+Teams, though, drown in mediocrity, producing half-built ideas that dilute focus on winners.

 **Solution: **Gate ideas ruthlessly—only 10% of pitches should greenlight.
 Investor buy-in on “fewer, better” preserves quality and morale.